nodeshift/nodejs-reference-architecture/docs/development/code-consistency.md

 - ESLint - https://eslint.org/

-ESLint is broadly used with the `teams` organizations and has broad usage across the JavaScript ecosystem with > 11 million weekly downlaods.
+ESLint is broadly used with the `teams` organizations and has broad usage across the JavaScript ecosystem with > 11 million weekly downloads.
 It can be configured to reflect the coding style followed by most if not all teams.